zenphantom/ml-git/docs/mlgit_commands.md

 ```
 Usage: ml-git dataset import [OPTIONS] BUCKET_NAME ENTITY_DIR

-  This command allows you to download a file or directory from the S3 bucket
+  This command allows you to download a file or directory from the S3 bucket or Gdrive
 to ENTITY_DIR.

 Options:
   --credentials TEXT  Profile of AWS credentials [default: default].